jstoops/product-pricing-agent/README.md

 Llama 3.1 is being picked because, although it doesn't score as well as other models, there is a convienance to Llama that makes the code a bit simpler and the task a bit easier: when you look at the tokenizer for Llama you see that every number from 0 to 999 gets mapped to one token.

 The same is not true for Qwen, Phi-3 or Gemma - all 3 models have a token per digit.
-For example, if the next token it predicts is 9 then that could be $9, $99 or $999 and that will only transpire when it does the token after tha.
+For example, if the next token it predicts is 9 then that could be \\$9, \\$99 or \\$999 and that will only transpire when it does the token after that.

 This results in, when training for a task like this, we're using a model to generate tokens and make it think more like a regression model.
 We want it to solve and get better and better at predicting the next token and that should map to the price so it simplifies the problem if the price is reflected in exactly 1 token that the model has to generate.